Fire Researcher Garners

 Diana Lados, assistant professor of mechanical engineering and director of the Integrative Materials Design Center, received the 2008 Orr Early Career Award from the Materials Division of the American Society of Mechanical Engineers (ASME).
 The award recognizes research excellence in specific areas of materials science.
 As part of the recognition, Lados received the Orr Best Paper Award for "Fatigue Crack Growth in Metallic Materials: Mechanisms and Design Considerations," which she presented at the ASME International Mechanical Engineering Congress and Exposition.

-Joseph Farbrook, assistant professor of interactive media and game development, had a solo art exhibition titled Nostalgia for Neverwas at the AC Institute in New York City.
+Joseph Farbrook, assistant professor of Interactive Media & Game Development, had a solo art exhibition titled Nostalgia for Neverwas at the AC Institute in New York City.
 Among other recent exhibits, he was invited to have his work featured in Biopolis, an exhibition in Prague created in response to the influence of digital technology on new media art.
 Farbrook received an honorable mention award for Nostalgia for Neverwas at the prestigious London International Creative Competition, which drew works by 5,000 international artists.

 In its April 2009 issue, the journal Nature Physics highlighted a paper co-authored by Izabela Stroe, assistant professor of physics, which was originally published in the Proceedings of the National Academy of Science.
 The paper, "A unified model of protein dynamics," suggests that the activity of proteins in a living organism appears to be controlled by the water that surrounds them.
 Water, the Nature Physics article notes, acts like a puppeteer controlling protein dynamics.